The Enigmatic Status of Kratom in Canada: Navigating the Leafy Labyrinth

 - Cases of contamination in unregulated kratom products

-Because kratom is not officially approved as a add to or medication, businesses cannot legally market it so.
+Because kratom is not officially approved as a supplement or medication, businesses cannot legally market it so.
 But, the lack of clear regulations has led to an underground market, where Canadians can still buy kratom—albeit with some risk.

-The Pros and Cons of Kratom: A Even-handEd perspective
+The Pros and Cons of Kratom: A Balanced Perspective

 Like any controversial substance, kratom has both passionate advocates and fierce critics.